Oculus Quest hands-on — The untethered Dead & Buried is a completely different game

 Dead & Buried was one of the finest multiplayer games on the Oculus Rift when it debuted in 2016.
-But the Wild West gunslinger shooter game was mobility limited, with only two players squaring off against another two in a fairly tight arena.
+But the Wild West gunslinger shooter had limited mobility, with only two players squaring off against another two in a fairly tight arena.

 But today, Facebook showed a demo of its new Oculus Quest virtual reality headset at the Oculus Connect 5 event in San Jose, California.
-And it showed just how much better it could make Dead & Buried, when played across a wide arena with a stand-alone, wireless VR headset.
+And it showed just how much better it could make Dead & Buried, when played across a wide arena with a standalone, wireless VR headset.

-The Oculus Quest will arrive as a stand-alone product — you won’t need to connect it to a computer to play with it — for $399 in the spring of 2019.
+The Oculus Quest will arrive as a standalone product — you won’t need to connect it to a computer to play with it — for $400 this spring.

 Just like other games like tennis and Super Hot, Dead & Buried really shines as an experience when it is untetherd.
-I joined a match of three human players facing off against another three in a large physical space.
-There were big creates in the middle of the arena where we could hide for cover.
+I joined a match of three human players facing off against another three in a large space.
+There were big crates in the middle of the arena where we could hide for cover.

 The new Guardian system sensors on the Oculus Quest headset can detect objects and walls.
 If you get too close to either, you’ll see it on your headset.
 In this kind of environment, the players could move around a lot.
 Oculus still had human spotters watching each person, just in case we got carried away.
 They warned us not to roll around on the floor or otherwise do anything really crazy.